chrishumboldt/Webplate/README.md

 ```

 **Browser Support:** IE9+, Chrome, Firefox, Safari, Opera

-You will notice that a comma delimited list allows you to load more than one file and that the Webplate path is not required.
-This is because Webplate automatically knows where to look inside the project directory.
-You can also load different files on different pages.

 ## Go To The Next Level
 Before you have even started, Webplate has already loaded up Modernizr, Normalize.css, Typeplate, Velocity.js and icon font support at a minimal size.
 This takes away most of the set up time and acts like a kind of advanced boilerplate.